GJManno/GJManno/README.md

 **AI** · **Health Benefits** · **Medical Marijuana** · **Consulting**

 I'm open-minded and trust my gut.
 My head is always on a swivel, but there is still a lot idk.
 My opinions are strong, but held loosely.
-I'd love for you to convince to believe something new.
+I'd love for you to convince me to believe something new.
 Your creative ideas are always welcomed and I reserve my right to reinvent myself mañana.

 ---